Mars Science Laboratory Contribution to Mars Exploration Program Science Goals

 Mars Science Laboratory is studying Martian weather patterns and characterizing the distribution of water, carbon dioxide, and hydrogen in the atmosphere and near the surface.
 It also measures surface radiation, including cosmic rays, solar protons, and neutrons bombarding the planet from space.

 Layers of rock in craters and mountains, as shown in this artist's concept, contain a record of the geologic past on Mars.

 [more on Goal 3 for the entire Mars Exploration Program ]

 A record of Mars' history is folded in the layers of the martian surface -- in essence, geology's version of tree rings.
-Mars Science Laboratory will study the rock and soil record in order to understand the geologic processes that created and modified the martian crust and surface through time.
-In particular, it would look for evidence of rocks that formed in the presence of water.
+Mars Science Laboratory studies the rock and soil record in order to understand the geologic processes that created and modified the martian crust and surface through time.
+In particular, it looks for evidence of rocks that formed in the presence of water.